 Writer scaling is useful with connectors like Hive that produce one or more files per writer – reducing the number of writers results in a larger average file size.
 However, writer scaling can have a small impact on query wall time due to the decreased writer parallelism while the writer count ramps up to match the needs of the query.

-Enable writer scaling.
-This can be specified on a per-query basis
+writing.
+This can be specified on a per-query basis using the

 The minimum amount of data that must be written by a writer task before